 The unrecognized software appears on the Application Control - Software Changes page in the Workload Security console.
 On that page, an administrator can click Allow or Block to create an allow or block rule for that piece of software on a particular computer.
 An allow or block rule takes precedence over the default action specified in the policy.
 See Monitor new and changed software.

-A tour of the application control interface
+A tour of the Application Control interface

-There are a few places in the Workload Security console where you can see changes related to application control:
+There are a few places in the Workload Security console where you can see changes related to Application Control:

 The Application Control: Software Changes page is displayed when you click Actions in the Workload Security console.
-It displays all unrecognized software (software that isn't in a computer's inventory whitelist and doesn't have a corresponding application control rule).
+It displays all unrecognized software (software that isn't in a computer's inventory and doesn't have a corresponding Application Control rule).
 Software changes are allowed or blocked at the computer level, so if a particular piece of software is installed on fifty computers, it will appear on that page fifty times.
 However, if you know that a certain piece of software should be allowed or blocked everywhere, you can filter the Actions page to sort the changes by file hash and then click Allow All to allow it on all computers where the software is installed.

-The policy applied to a computer specifies whether it will allow all unrecognized software to run by default, or block all unrecognized software, but no explicit application control rule is created until you click "Allow" or "Block" on the Actions page.
-When you click Allow or Block, a corresponding rule appears in the ruleset for the computer.
-The rulesets are displayed on the Application Control Rulesets page.
+The policy applied to a computer specifies whether it will allow all unrecognized software to run by default, or block all unrecognized software, but no explicit Application Control rule is created until you click "Allow" or "Block" on the Actions page.
+When you click Allow or Block, a corresponding rule appears in the software ruleset for the computer (under Policies > Common Objects > Rules > Application Control Rules > Software Rulesets).

 Events & Reports > Events > Application Control Events > Security Events displays all unrecognized software that either has been run on a computer or has been prevented from running by a block rule.
 You can filter this list by time period and other criteria.

-Unlike integrity monitoring, which monitors any file, application control looks only for software files when examining the initial installation and monitoring for change.
+Unlike integrity monitoring, which monitors any file, Application Control looks only for software files when examining the initial installation and monitoring for change.

 Software can be: